sonnyt/sonnyt.github.io/_posts/2013-06-11-javascript-check-if-element-has-class.md

 This accounts for the fact that element might contain multiple class names separated by space.

-You can also assign this function to an object prototype.
+You can also assign this function to element prototype.

 {% highlight javascript %}
 Element.prototype.hasClass = function(className) {